Federal Direct Subsidized and Unsubsidized Loans

 federal loan balance as of July 1, 2013

 Difference Between Subsidized & Unsubsidized Loans

-The subsidized loan is considered a need based loan which means it is only awarded to those students who can demonstrate a financial need on the FAFSA.
+The subsidized loan is considered a need-based loan which means it is only awarded to those students who show financial need on the FAFSA.
 The unsubsidized loan is available to anyone whose other financial aid doesn't meet the Cost of Attendance.
 Each loan has a six month grace period after the student graduates, withdraws, or is enrolled less than half-time.

 In-School Interest Subsidy

 Federal Direct Subsidized loans do not accrue interest while the student is enrolled at least half time.
 The Consolidated Appropriations Act of 2012 (dated December 14, 2011) eliminated Federal Direct Subsidized loan interest subsidy during the six-month grace period for all Federal Direct Subsidized loans originated from July 1, 2012 through June 30, 2014.
-For all other subsidized loans, interest does not accrue on these loans during the borrowers six-month grace period.
+For loans borrowed on or after July 1, 2014, interest will not accrue during the borrower's six-month grace period.

-An origination fee applies to the Federal Direct Subsidized and Federal Direct Unsubsidized loans at the time of disbursement.
-Due to sequestration, the origination fee have been updated based on the loans first disbursement date.
+An origination fee applies to the Federal Direct Subsidized and Unsubsidized loans at the time of disbursement.

 Direct Subsidized and Unsubsidized loans with a first disbursement on or after December 1, 2013 have a 1.072% origination fee.